tobbelobb/line-collision-detector/README.md

 ## Compile with clang++-10
-Build2 has very clever ways to separate compilation configurations.
-For now, we don't use all those fancy features.
-Changing the compiler can be done by swapping `g++` with `clang++-10` in the file `line-collision-detector/linc-out/build/config.build`. g++-8 is also available in the dev docker image.

 ## Update gcc
 If a new version of gcc/g++ comes out, and you want to use it, do